 • Driving time to start of the Crossing: 25 minutes

-National Park Village is right on state highway 4 and easily accessible by bus and train, whilst still being close to the start of the Tongariro Alpine Crossing.
-This small town is surrounded by native bush and tussock and has plenty to offer with nearby mountain biking, an indoor climbing wall and a small supermarket.
-There are a number of accommodation options available in National Park Village so it’s best to have a browse and decide for yourself!
-Check out for the local National Park Village accommodation page for different options in the village and nearby areas.
+National Park Village is right on state highway 4 and easily accessible by bus and train, while still being close to the start of the Tongariro Alpine Crossing.
+This small town is surrounded by native bush and tussock and has plenty to offer with nearby mountain biking, an indoor climbing wall, and a small supermarket.
+There are several accommodation options available in National Park Village, so it's best to have a browse and decide for yourself!
+Check out the local National Park Village accommodation page for different options in the village and nearby areas.

 • Driving time from Auckland: 3h50m – 4h30m